Concerns about child care safety were raised for years, but it took a cash discrepancy to draw national attention.

 “Their boats are leaking, and they are struggling to ferry their children across the river to a bright future.”

 That’s the truth that many families have lived with for a long time.
-Parents have been patching holes, making impossible choices, and trying to build stability for their kids inside a system that often feels impossible, with child care costs now costing as much as rent.
+Parents have been patching holes, making impossible choices, and trying to build stability for their kids inside a system that often feels impossible, with child care costs now rival rent.

 And yet, when we’ve called for reforms based on children’s needs, we’ve frequently been ignored.

 But now?
 Suddenly, there is urgency.
 Not because children’s safety is a priority or the livelihood of families is at risk, but because of a discrepancy in funds.
-Now 1.4 million children and families will pay the price.
+As a result, 1.4 million children and families will pay the price.

 What does The Freeze Mean for Americans?